MicrosoftDocs/connected-spaces/articles/certificate-expiration.md

     ![XXX.](media/setup-certificates-25.JPG "XXX")

-9. Select **Upload certificate**, and then go to the location where you saved the PFX certificate you downloaded from the Key vault.
+9. Select **Upload certificate**, and then go to the location where you saved the PFX certificate you downloaded from the Key Vault.

     ![XXX.](media/setup-certificates-26.JPG "XXX")